Navigating the Charing Cross Theatre Seating Plan

 Which Seats Offer the Best Value for Money?

 Since the Charing Cross Theatre is quite small, there isn't much of a difference in the view offered from one row to the next.
 Still, thanks to the prestige associated with front row seats, these are priced higher than the ones in the rear rows.
 If you don't want to spend upwards of £100 on a single ticket, opt for the rear row seats.
 These seats feature a decent enough rake, allowing patrons a clean view of the stage.
 The corner seats in the middle section of the stalls are also value-for-money since they don't cost as much as the premium seats but offer a workable view of the stage.

 Thinking how to score discounted West End tickets for Amour?
-Get splendid last minute deals on Amour tickets on Headout, your one-stop, on-demand mobile concierge.
+Get splendid last minute deals on Queen of the Mist tickets on Headout, your one-stop, on-demand mobile concierge.
 All you're required to do is zero in on your preferred show, confirm your seats, and arrive at the theatre on the selected day.

 More West End Guides